-Now that you’re nailing your first workflow, it’s time to get your team onboard.
-The best way to do this is to add a second workflow that involves one or two of your co-workers.
-You’re not asking your entire team to drop everything, which would quickly become unmanageable.
-You’re building a strong foundation through incremental steps and perhaps building some inbound interest from colleagues not yet involved in the exciting change to a paperless office.
+Now that you’re nailing your first paperless process, it’s time to get your team on board.
+The best way to do this is to add a second process that involves one or two of your co-workers.
+Keeping the first test group small gives you more control over the experience.
+And if the first group has a positive experience, it will help build interest from colleagues not yet involved.

 Step 4: Rinse, repeat and stay disciplined

-At this point, you’ve successfully transitioned two paper workflows to be paperless and figured out the process for doing so.
+At this point, you’ve successfully transitioned two paper-based processes to paperless workflows.
 Now, it’s time to rinse and repeat until you’re running a completely paperless office!

-It’s also helpful at this point to talk to your accountant or bookkeeper about your paperless process.
+Make sure to keep your accounting and bookkeeping team involved.
 They might have tips about how you can make it more effective and will make sure you’re following IRS or CRA rules.

 Last but not least, stay disciplined.
 Keep a calendar in your office checking off each day that you’ve stayed paperless.
-This will help reinforce a good habit and it also wouldn’t hurt to throw your team a pizza party (or something equivalent!) to celebrate 30 days of being paper-free.
+This will help reinforce positive behaviors.
+It also wouldn’t hurt to throw your team a pizza party (or something equivalent!) to celebrate 30 days of a paper-free environment.

 Thanks for reading through the steps and preparing yourself for your new paperless (and stress-free!) office.
-Enjoy it and please let us know if found any tips along the way to made the transition easier!
+Enjoy it, and please let us know if you discovered anything along the way that made the transition easier!